 \section{Numerical Experiments}

-This section shows how to apply Algorithm~\ref{alg:pop:kt} for solving saddle point problems.
+This section presents numerical examples of applying Algorithm~\ref{alg:pop:kt} to solve saddle point problems.
 The computation is implemented in MATLAB R2012a, on a Lenovo Laptop with CPU@2.90GHz and RAM 16.0G.
 The Lasserre type moment semidefinite relaxations are solved by the software {\tt GloptiPoly~3} \cite{GloPol3}, which calls the semidefinite program solver {\tt SeDuMi} \cite{Sturm}.
 For cleanness, only four decimal digits are displayed for computational results.

-In the prior existing references, there are very few examples of non convex-concave SPPPs.
-We construct various examples, with different functions and typical constraints.
+In prior existing references, there are very few examples of non convex-concave type SPPPs.
+We construct various examples, with different types of functions and constraints.
 When $g,h$ are nonsingular tuples, the Lagrange multipliers $\lmd(x,y),\mu(x,y)$ can be expressed by polynomials as in \reff{lmd(x,y)}-\reff{mu(x,y)}.
-Here we give some examples for $\lmd(x,y)$.
+Here we give some expressions for $\lmd(x,y)$ that will be frequently used in the examples.
 The expressions are similar for $\mu(x,y)$.
-Let $F(x,y)$ be the objective for the saddle point problem.
+Let $F(x,y)$ be the objective.

 \begin{itemize}